joejcox/AURAL/JOURNAL.md

 - Create CartItem component - done 29/12/2021
 - Create CartList component which renders the CartItems - done 29/12/2021
 - Create CartTotal component to show price and checkout button - done 29/12/2021
-- Implement addToCart, RemoveFromCart and QuantityControl functions with Redux
+- Implement addToCart, RemoveFromCart and QuantityControl functions with Redux - Partly done 29/12/2021
-- Create CartPreview component which will be displayed when a new item is added to cart OR create a modal which pops up to say the item has been added and gives option to continue or go to cart (or straight to checkout?)
+- Create CartPreview component which will be displayed when a new item is added to cart OR create a modal which pops up to say the item has been added and gives option to continue or go to cart (or straight to checkout?) - done 31/12/2021
-- Add cart items to localStorage, persist for 60 minutes
+- Add cart items to localStorage - done 30/12/2021

+## Cart Preview for mobile, cart quantity indicator in navbar on cart icon, mouseOver cartPreview keep open

+**Date:** 31/12/2021

+Show an indicator that an item was successfully added to cart on mobile

+Show a number of the cart quantity in the navbar on top of the shopping cart icon

+If the cartPreview has a mouse over it, keep it open, otherwise close it after 3 seconds.

 ## User accounts and Wishlist

-**Date:** 29/12/2021
+**Date:** 02/01/2022

 - Add wish list features once user accounts are in place (users will need to be stored in firebase to associate a wish list with their account)
 - Show a user drop down in the navbar which has links for account, settings, wishlist and sign out.
 Also add a wish list icon to the main nav next to search and basket.